 Issue 94: This Standard includes a limit for histamine in fish and fish products.
 This is not a compositional issue, but is a natural toxin in some fish.

-Solution: Delete clause 2 and include the limit in the Table to clause 5 of Standard 1.4.1 -

-Contaminants and Natural Toxicants.
+Solution proposed in Assessment Report: Delete clause 2 and include the limit in the Table to clause 5 of Standard 1.4.1 - Contaminants and Natural Toxicants.
 Amend the Purpose to remove the reference to histamine.